 Long story short, did the MRI and got results the next day, they found two lesions (broad medical term for damaged organs/tissues) on my brain.
 The doc here tried their best to stress the seriousness of what this may mean but there was a few lost in translation moments going on forsure - all the while I was like "what else?
 So what, I got a couple bruises from concussions suffered as a result of playing hockey for 20+ years...who doesn't?"

 This discussion went on for a while till she finally said "I think it may be MS, but we need to do a lot more tests before we can diagnose you".
 I remember thinking that this chick must be crazy - MS?
 I'm 26, just a couple weeks prior I had led our beer league team to the championship of Bankok's most prestigious ice hockey tournament.
 It was at that time I received a lecture on what the hell the MS is.
 Up to this point all I knew was that it was supposedly a serious disease.

 Too often we only support causes for selfish reasons, those that impact you or loved ones.
-I'm here doing the same...but I think if my experience taught me anything, it speaks to just how little awareness there is on MS and how important events like the walk can be in increasing public knowledge and providing services to those in need.
+I'm here doing the same, but I think if my experience taught me anything, it speaks to just how little awareness there is on MS and how important events like the walk can be in increasing public knowledge and providing services to those in need.

-I hope you will join me in contributing to the cause by donating, sharing or volunteering.
+I hope you will help in contributing to the cause by donating, sharing or volunteering.